-As mentioned earlier with the framework and the roof, barndominium insulation needs to be done properly in order to save you time and money.
+As mentioned earlier, with the framework and the roof, barndominium insulation needs to be done properly in order to save you time and money.
 You may find some barns that have more modern features that would surprise you.
-But insulation will very rarely be one them.
+But insulation will very rarely be one of them.

 This is something you want to plan carefully for, and do your research along with speaking to your builders ahead of time.
 If you go through all the other steps and take this one lightly, you’re basically still just going to be living in a really pretty, but still very drafty barn.

 Carefully consider the benefits of foam insulation versus traditional rolls of fiberglass batting.
 Here’s a link to another article that may be helpful.

 Now that you have made all the necessary adjustments and modifications to the barn itself so that it is a functional, livable, and comfortable home, you get to work on the interior!